 Again, uneventfully (but now with a uterine scar, which forever tagged me as “high risk”), my pregnancy was normal.
 After all the mental and physical preparation I had done for this birth, I welcomed my spontaneous labor and all of its sensations joyfully, fully, and without fear (after all, it was my own body doing this!) and eight hours after my labor began I pushed out my newborn son myself, with no interventions, with my body intact and the wounded part of my heart and soul somewhat healed.

 My personal VBAC birth was so profound that I realized my professional and life calling was to help other women try to experience a joyful, natural birth, and help women to avoid the cascade of interventions that lead to complications, morbidity, and unnecessary Cesarean Sections.

-After being a stay-at-home mom of two sons for two years, it was time to begin my journey.
+After being a stay-at-home mom of two sons for several years, it was time to begin my journey.
 No more beeping monitors.
 No more tangle of tubes.
 No more syringes and drips and dressings.
 No more wiping tears of angst from mothers’ faces.
 It was time for me to work with low risk birthing women within the midwifery model, and help them achieve the joy and empowerment that is available to those who want and choose natural childbirth.